Yes, a welder can go blind. If the necessary steps are not taken immediately after the spark hits the welder’s eyes.

 Arc welding can do a lot of damage to the eye.
 Arc welding is a particular type of welding, where electric pressure is created to melt metal.
 Arc welding usually produces three kinds of light that cause damage to the welder’s eyes.
 Ultraviolet rays, infrared and third are visible.
 Using a welder helmet can reduce this risk.

 Symptoms of arc eyes usually appear within hours after infection.
-If welder suddenly experiences a problem with the eye, then some action must be taken very quickly.
-If the eyes turn red, feelings of irritation or inflammation, and sensitivity to light, then you will know that arc eye might be the problem here.
+If a welder suddenly experiences a problem with his eye, then some action must be taken very quickly.
+If the eyes turn red, feelings of irritation or inflammation, and sensitivity to light, then you will know that arc eye might be the issue here.
 Eye drops might help primarily, but the victim must consult with an ophthalmologist.

 Welding goggles is essential for a welder’s eye protection.
-It not only protects the eyes from heat and radiation but also provides safety from the ultraviolet light, which is produced from the electric arc.
-It also protects from sparks as well.
+It not only protects the eyes from heat and radiation but also provides safety from the ultraviolet light, which is produced from the electrical arc.
+It also protects you from sparks as well.